abinayasak/IN5270/wave_project/README.md

-solver.py: The main solver, can be run as vectorized oe salar version.
+solver.py: The main solver, can be run as vectorized or salar version.

 tests.py: consist of all tests done in this project.